-Three layers of indulgent goodness – crunchy chocolate oat crust, creamy salted tahini filling, and a layer of dark chocolate on top (GF + VEGAN).
+Easy to make Dark Chocolate Tahini Bars.
+Three layers of indulgent goodness - chocolate oat crust, creamy salted tahini filling, and a layer of dark chocolate on top (Gluten Free, Vegan).

 I present to you a superfood dessert.
+Dark Chocolate Tahini Bars.

 Tahini paired with dark chocolate is heavenly.
 If you've never tried it before, you are in for a bigggg treat.